All Episodes

 Anyone who lives in nature kind of recognizes this.

-And then capitalism and freedom show that we can make the earth a much better place uh for us.
+And then capitalism and freedom show that we can make the earth a much better place for us.

-And also, I'd argue that property rights actually lead to better environmental quality, and you see, you know, more clean air, certainly more clean water, better sanitation, all these things.
+And you see, you know, more clean air, certainly more clean water, better sanitation, all these things.

-But I think what happened was there was a deliberate uh kind of the, if you want to call it the left, but the I'll call it the anti-capitalist movement in the 60s.
+But I think what happened was there was a deliberate kind of the, if you want to call it the left, but the anti-capitalist movement in the 60s, they were really reeling from the practical failure of communism, which they had previously claimed would outproduce capitalism and would be this industrial success.

 And you started to see the Soviet Union was just totally failing.

-And you know, people were starving.
+And, you know, people were starving.

-You have, of course, what's happening in China, what was happening in China as well.
+Of course, what's happening in China, what was happening in China as well.

 And so Ayn Rand had this point in her book, The New Left.